HOME EXHIBITORS VISIT PROGRAMMING SUPPORT

-Possible Worlds is pleased to present Object//Project Art Book Fair, a new multiday gathering in Canada’s capital which celebrates diverse and boundary-pushing artists’ publishing.
+Possible Worlds presents Object//Project Art Book Fair, a multiday event in Ottawa, Canada’s capital, which celebrates diverse and boundary-pushing artists’ publishing

 290 Lisgar Street (main entrance)